 3. RESEARCH FRAMEWORK AND METHODOLOGY

-The framework map below provides the layout of research, which examines the impact of Chinese cultural factor on Six Sigma implementation, and analyzes the respective variables concerned.
+The concept map below provides the layout of research, which explains the development of organizational change by Six Sigma and the impact of Chinese cultural factor on Six Sigma implementation, and exhibits the respective variables concerned.